-2.1 FRAMEWORK CONDITIONS AND STRATEGIC APPROACH OF THE GREEN ACADEMY DENMARK and regional strategies.
-These strategies are increasingly focused on climate action and the green transition.
+2.1 FRAMEWORK CONDITIONS AND STRATEGIC APPROACH OF THE GREEN ACADEMY DENMARK

 The Green Academy Denmark does not have a written strategy or action plan for the green transition of the institution.
 However, goals related to the green transition are to some extent included in the overall strategy of the institution, and the school expects that the focus on the green transition of the institution will increase in the coming years.